-Based on customer surveys conducted by BC Ferries in 2003, approximately 76% of all trips on BC Ferries are for non-business purposes.
+Based on customer surveys conducted by BC Ferries in 2002, approximately 77% of all trips on BC Ferries are for non-business purposes.

-On the Major Routes, approximately 42% of passengers reside in the Lower Mainland and approximately 35% of passengers reside on Vancouver Island.
-On these routes, 21% of trips are for business purposes.
-Based on the 2003 customer survey results, 21% of customers traveling on Major Routes report having made 20 or more trips annually.
-The Other Routes have a higher proportion of trips made for business purposes (37%), attributable to the higher proportion of remote ports of call serviced by the Other Routes where there are few alternatives for travel and where more people are required to travel for work.
+On the Major Routes, approximately 37% of passengers reside in the Lower Mainland and approximately 42% of passengers reside on Vancouver Island.
+On these routes, 23% of trips are for business purposes.
+Based on the 2002 customer survey results, 17% of customers traveling on Major Routes report having made 20 or more trips annually.

+In contrast, based on the 2002 customer survey results, 37% of trips made on the Other Routes are made for business purposes.
+This is attributable to the higher proportion of remote ports of call serviced by the Other Routes, where there are few alternatives for travel and where more people are required to travel for work.
 Other Routes have a very high level of repeat travel.
-Based on the 2003 customer survey results, 58% of customers on Other Routes reported having made 20 or more trips annually.
+Based on the 2002 customer survey results, 52% of customers on Other Routes reported having made 20 or more trips annually.

-The Northern Routes, with their higher proportion of leisure travellers, are used approximately 82% of the time for non-business purposes.
+The Northern Routes, with their higher proportion of leisure travellers, are used 82% of the time for non-business purposes.